-- IMPORTANT: Before you disassemble the monitor, be sure that the monitor is turned off and all cables are disconnected. - IMPORTANT: To position and stabilize the monitor, HP recommends that two people perform these procedures. - 1.
-Disconnect and remove all cables from the monitor. - 2.
-Position the monitor facedown on a flat surface covered by protective sheet made of foam or a clean, dry cloth. - 3.
-Push up the latch near the bottom center of the stand's mounting plate (1). - 4.
-Swing the bottom of the stand up until the mounting plate clears the recess in the monitor head (2).
+- IMPORTANT: Before you disassemble the monitor, be sure that the monitor is turned off and all cables are disconnected. - IMPORTANT: To position and stabilize the monitor, HP recommends that two people perform these procedures. - Disconnect and remove all cables from the monitor. - 2.
+Position the monitor facedown on a flat surface covered by protective sheet made of foam or a clean, dry cloth. - Push up the latch near the bottom center of the stand's swivel base (1).

-5. Slide the stand out of the recess.
+4. Slide the stand out of the recess (2).